Touch of the Angel

 “Fine.
 But not before I make sure you’re safe.
 I’m not going to attack you or anything.
 Believe me, I don’t go where I’m not wanted.”

 Letting out a defeated sigh, she closed her eyes and rested her head against the wall once more.
+As if trying to shut out the sight of him.
 “It’s not that I don’t want you.
 If anything, I find you too attractive.”

 “Then what’s the problem?”

-Amara shook her head.
+Amara shook her head, her throat convulsing.
 “Go home, Ronin.
 Find yourself a nice girl, one who can give you a home and babies.
 You’ll get nothing but trouble from me.”

 He tilted her chin up and her eyelids fluttered.
 “I don’t want those things.
 Right now, the only thing I want is to be here with you.”

 Her face softened and she breathed in deep, the rise and fall of her generous chest drawing his eyes downward.
+She shook her head, her expression tortured.
 “You should leave.
 I’m…I’m no good for you.”

 She sounded as if she really meant that.
 Despite the smoking-hot outer package, he sensed how little regard she had for herself.
 “I don’t think you really want me to leave, do you?”